nrichman962/competitionProblems/README.md

-"#This repository hosts the problem descriptions of the Spring 2017 ACM competition."

 We've been having technical issues as we attempted to test new software this year.

 Please run the problems locally for now as we attempt to migrate platforms.